Target Takes Aim At Walmart, With Some Success

 "Target has really regained its mojo, and Walmart has lost it," said Craig Johnson, president of Customer Growth Partners, a research firm that covers the retail industry.

 "For a number of years going into the recession, Walmart was leading the charge and had Target knocked back on its heels.
 But for the last year or so, particularly the last few months, Target has been on a roll," he said.

 Brian Sozzi, a research analyst at Wall Street Strategies, Inc., thinks the biggest change has been Target's decision to go heavily into groceries, creating the same one-stop destination that has traditionally been dominated by Walmart.

-Sozzi said Walmart is very sensitive to the so-called "paycheck cycle."
-When Walmart's customers get paid on the first and 15th of the month, they go to the stores.
+Sozzi said Walmart is very sensitive to the "paycheck cycle."
+When Walmart's customers get paid on the 1st and 15th of the month, they go to the stores.

 "But in those weeks they don't get paid, they are not going to the stores because they continue to be stretched," he said.

 Walmart spokesman David Tovar agrees that "the paycheck cycle is about as pronounced as it has ever been.

 "With the current state of the economy, we know that our customers are continuing to struggle, and we're working every day to help them get what they want and need at the lowest prices," he said.